ashime-ashime/tcc-labspace/exercises/exercise-1-ci-timeout/README.md

 ```

 **The script will ask you:**
+1. Your name (for tracking)
-1. What you think is the root cause
+2. What you think is the root cause
-2. What solution you recommend
+3. What solution you recommend

-**Your analysis will be saved automatically for instructor review.**
+**Your analysis will be saved automatically with your name and timestamp for instructor review.**

 ## Available Resources